Shahbaz1911/FalconCart/FIRESTORE_SETUP.md

 # Firebase Firestore Setup Guide

-Your application is configured to use Firebase Firestore for storing customer orders.
+Your application is configured to use Firebase Firestore for storing customer and order data.

-When a user places an order, the data is automatically saved to an `orders` collection in your Firestore database.
+When a user places an order, the data is automatically saved to `orders` and `customers` collections in your Firestore database.

 ## 1. Create Firestore Database